francoispalma/PMNS/friendly_primes/README.md

 to benchmark the resulting PMNS and check the result of a million multiplications.

-Note : To use the PMNS generator, you will need SageMath library which can be found here: http://www.sagemath.org/
+Note : To use the PMNS generator, you will need the SageMath library which can be found here: http://www.sagemath.org/